Nintedanib

 OptionWhen it may come upPractical distinction

-PirfenidoneOften discussed for idiopathic pulmonary fibrosisDifferent titration process and side effect pattern
+PirfenidoneOften discussed in idiopathic pulmonary fibrosisDifferent titration and side effect profile

 Authoritative Sources